Garrett Cooper Player Props: Marlins vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 17th in MLB.
+- The 8.7 strikeouts per nine innings put together by the Red Sox pitching staff ranks 15th in MLB.

-- Red Sox pitchers combine to give up 102 total home runs at a clip of 1.3 per game (to rank 23rd in the league).
+- Red Sox pitchers combine to rank 23rd in baseball in home runs surrendered (104 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.